Dami99-b/mcp-server-development-for-Ressl/README.md

 # mcp-server-development-for-Ressl
-As part of an MCP server project, this task implements a basic keyword search tool.
+As part of an MCP server project, this implements a basic keyword search tool.

 Features: